 Hydrosols such as rose, orange blossom, geranium or lavender make excellent toners because they are totally natural and bring you great skin-conditioning benefits.
 Soak two cotton wool pads with your toner or hydrosol, and sweep across the face and neck with upward and outward movements.

 Don’t skip the moisturizer!
 Your skin needs to be replenished each night after a day of exposure to the environment and wearing make-up.
 During this stage don’t forget your lips since the skin over the lips is thinner than anywhere else on the face.
 Use a strong emollient-based product each night to keep your lips plump and kissable the next day.

 Don’t forget to hydrate the eye zone, but be sure to use a very light product which is designed for this.
 Quinessence Aloe Vera and Lavender Gel hydrates, soothes and tones, making it perfect for this type of application.

-Your choice of moisturizers should include natural ingredients with proven benefits such as shea butter, cocoa butter, aloe vera, jojoba, rosehip, ginseng, seaweed, and of course, essential oils.
-The use of these botanicals has been shown to improve skin elasticity, texture, clarity, fine lines and wrinkles.
+Your choice of moisturizers should include natural ingredients with proven benefits such as vitamin E, cocoa butter, aloe vera, jojoba, rosehip, ginseng, seaweed, and of course, pure essential oils.
+The use of active botanical extracts and oils has been shown to improve skin elasticity, texture, clarity, fine lines and wrinkles.

-Final thought; your cleansing routine shouldn’t be reserved just for the evening.
-Cleaning make-up and daily dirt from your face is definitely important, but cleansing away the dead cells and pillow lint in the morning after waking up can be just as important before putting on new make-up for the forthcoming day.
+One final thought; your cleansing routine shouldn’t be reserved just for the evening.
+Cleaning make-up and daily dirt from your face are definitely important, but cleansing away the dead cells and pillow lint in the morning after waking up can be just as important before putting on new make-up for the forthcoming day.

 Copyright © Quinessence Aromatherapy Ltd 2012.
 Written by Sue Charles